wylazakaria/acme-accounting/README.md

-# The task
+# ACME ACCOUNTING

-We have an existing project with working code.
-Your task is to run it and make a few changes to it.

-### Given
+Welcome to ACME acounting, this codebase serves as a way for you to know how we at OSOME work and how you work through challenges while adopting an existing codebase.

+---

+There are 5 tasks that you need to do to complete this task, at least 3 tasks must be done for you to move forward.

+You are allowed to refactor as much as you want.
+However, Be mindful of your time.

+If there are any issues, contact your hiring representative and they will clarify it with you.

+If you want to use AI/LLM, **DISCLOSE** where and how you used it.

+## Context

-We have **companies**, companies have **users**.
+We have `companies`, companies have `users`.

-Every user has a **role**, which defines what this user does in the company.
+Every user has a `role`, which defines what this user does in the company.
 There might be multiple users with the same role.

-We create and assign **tickets** to users.
+We create and assign `tickets` to users.

 Every ticket has
 1. Type - defines the work that should be done by the user